 Applicants must complete the written exam through Public Safety Testing prior to the testing deadline.
-If you are unable to complete the Physical Ability Test prior to the testing deadline, you will have to complete and pass the Physical Ability Test at a later date in order to continue in this selection process.
+If you are unable to complete the Physical Ability Test prior to the testing deadline, you will have to complete and pass the Physical Ability Test within three (3) months of written test date in order to continue in this selection process.
 The City of Bellingham will invite the top scoring candidates via email to complete a City of Bellingham Employment Application.

 The City of Bellingham is a classified Civil Service System using ranked eligibility lists developed from test scores to select final candidates for hire.